-The Japanese label display of Apple Pay buttons has been changed in iOS 26.1
+The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 This page has been translated by machine translation.
 View original

 I am currently implementing Apple Pay payment functionality in an iOS app.
-When checking functionality on iOS 26.1, I discovered that the Japanese label text for Apple Pay buttons has changed.
+When testing on iOS 26.1, I discovered that the Japanese label text for Apple Pay buttons has changed.

-In iOS 26.1 with Japanese language settings, new wording like "この方法で〜: Apple Pay" (This method for ~: Apple Pay) has been adopted, particularly for the .buy and .inStore button types.
-Meanwhile, in English environments, while the text hasn't changed, there are subtle differences such as font size adjustments for certain button types.
+In a Japanese-language iOS 26.1 environment, the new phrasing "この方法で〜: Apple Pay" has been adopted specifically for the .buy and .inStore types.
+Meanwhile, in English environments, the wording itself did not change, but minor differences were confirmed, such as font size adjustments for some button types.

-This change was unexpected and may impact the user experience and UI layout of existing apps.
-This article introduces verification results and response methods regarding the label changes to Apple Pay buttons in iOS 26.1.
+This change was unexpected and may affect the user experience and UI layout of existing apps.
+This article introduces the verification results and how to handle the label text changes in Apple Pay buttons on iOS 26.1.

 - Xcode 26.1.1